1,269 total views, 3 views today

 An affinity audience broadly groups people based on general interests.
 It somewhat matches media buying audiences for broad media like TV, and so it is best used by marketers who are looking to scale broadly, but still target to some degree.

 Affinity audiences are broader than In-Market / Intent audiences (those ones are a way to laser-focus on particular audiences who are researching or purchasing specific products or services) and focus more on someone’s interests, or what groups they like to hang out in.

 Custom Affinity audiences are more specific than standard affinity audiences, but still broader than In-Market / Intent Audiences.
 They fill the gap between these two targeting methods.

-They are like a “similar” audience.
-While an In-Market / Intent audiences will narrowly target someone who has been to a particular URL, or searched particular keywords, a custom affinity audience for the same URLs and keywords will target users who have been to URLs and typed keywords “similar” to the ones you targeted.
+While a Custom Intent audience will narrowly target someone who has been to a particular URL, or searched for specific keywords, a custom affinity audience for the same URLs and keywords will target users who have been to URLs and typed keywords “similar” to the ones you targeted.